Facility Standards Medical Insurance|Kano General Hospital

 DPC (Diagnosis Procedure Combination)

-As a DPC-certified hospital, inpatient fees are calculated using a combination of the “Bundle Payment” (per-diem) system and the “Fee-for-service” system for specific procedures.
+As a DPC-certified hospital, inpatient fees are calculated using both the “Bundle Payment” system and the “Fee-for-service” system.

 ▶ 2023 Hospital Indicators Based on DPC Data – Kanou General Hospital